Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) correctly record and explain its transactions, financial position and performance; and

-   2. enable financial statements to be prepared as required by the Act.
+   b) enable financial statements to be prepared as required by the Act.

 2. The Association must retain the financial records for 7 years after the transactions covered by the records are completed.